 One thing to note about vulnerability scans, however, is that depending on the scrutiny and intensity of the scans, they can affect network performance and cause network bandwidth issues.
 That’s why it’s generally best practice to schedule automated scans so they occur outside of regular business hours or when your network experiences the least amount of traffic.

-At the end of a penetration test, your team receives a complete list of any vulnerabilities your security partner was able to exploit.
+If this penetration test is performed by an outsourced IT service, at the end of a penetration test, your team receives a complete list of any vulnerabilities your security partner was able to exploit.
 From there, you have a detailed list of system threats existing on your network, so you can rectify them before real-world hackers are able to use them against you.
-Your security provider can also work with you to solve the specific vulnerabilities they find.
-After all, they discovered the threats in the first place—so who better to solve them?

 The Ideal Frequency of Penetration Tests